Exercises to Help MBA Applicants Develop a Personal Brand

 personal brand

-Some b-school applicants balk at thinking of themselves as a “product” or ” personal brand.”
-However, by taking the time to really examine your personal qualities, values, and aspirations, you’ll ultimately be able to find out which MBA programs provide the best match for your unique profile.
+Some b-school applicants balk at thinking of themselves as a “product” or “personal brand.”
+However, by examining your personal qualities, values, and aspirations, you’ll ultimately be able to find out which MBA programs best match your unique profile.

 Think of it this way: If you had to create a marketing campaign for a new car, and you decided to focus on the vehicle’s seat warmers and sound system—when these days, potential customers are all about fuel economy—then your marketing messages would miss the mark.

-The pitfalls in formulating your personal brand messages for your MBA application are similar.
-Applicants should try three exercises to help them think like a marketing strategist, identify strengths, and develop a personal brand.
+The pitfalls in formulating personal brand messages for an MBA application are similar.
+Applicants should try five exercises to help them think like marketing strategists, identify strengths, and develop a personal brand.

 personal brand